iuriineves/sn0wfrogs-capybaras/README.md

 **Can you port this mod to X mod loader?**

 **No**: I only mod for the Fabric loader, so other mod loader versions will not happen.
 Sorry!
 (A quilt version might happen, though)

+## SPECIAL THANKS TO
+@PadjokeJ, for volunteering to do the french translation of the mod.
+Thanks!

 ###### Copyright (c) 2024 sn0wfrog